Olamide9949/Blog-Management/README.md

 # Blog-Management
-Simple blog management in tune with recent social media look and feel.
+Custom blog management in tune with recent social media look and feel.